 From the 1970s onward, the location of Ellon between the two major oil industry and fisheries hubs in Northern Scotland was a double-edged sword.
 The fishing industry on the North East coast was greatly diminished, and many traditions lost but, thanks to the oil boom, Ellon grew.
 Increasingly, the people were employed elsewhere: Aberdeen; Peterhead; oil towns with an air link.
 And many of these workers chose to shop near their places of work.
 Close to half of the population is made up of commuters.
 Still, there were more houses, more people and more money - Ellon had become a commuter town.
 Whenever downturns hit the oil industry, employment, house prices, retail spending and savings fell.
 In the 21st century, Ellon was still recovering from the last downturn when the Coronavirus arrived.
 As a result of its location so close to the Ythan, something which had served the town so well for centuries, Ellon also experienced significant flooding and property damage when the river burst its banks in 2016.

 Like many small towns, Ellon is now bypassed by the main arterial route that once ran through it as the main road crosses the Ythan to the east of the town.
 This change was a real challenge for retailers, but it ensured that the town remained a great place for families.
-Small, clean and unhurried, Ellon is surrounded by National Trust and Historic Scotland properties, magnificent, unspoilt beaches and dunes, countryside trails for hikers and bikers, golfing, shooting, fishing and riding venues.
+Small, clean and unhurried, Ellon is surrounded by National Trust and Historic Scotland properties, magnificent, unspoilt beaches, dunes and harbours, countryside trails for hikers and bikers, golfing, shooting, fishing and riding venues and an extensive artistic network.
 Wildlife watchers have their pick of fields, woods, estuary views, inland lochs, cliff nesting sites and numerous breeding colonies.
 The waters are clear, the air is fresh and the pace of life is your own.